CatchemAL/CatchemAlphaZero/README.md

 3. **Alpha Zero** where you can see CatchemAlphaZero's policies and play against it within an IPython setting
 4. Chess - which illustrates the exact details of the chess setup.
 You can interrogate the network and play againt it here (although GUI app preferred)

-\* However, I am a glutton for punsihment and will probably rewrite this project in C++ to make it stronger at some point...
+\* However, I am a glutton for punishment and will probably rewrite this project in C++ to make it stronger at some point...

 Thanks for making it this far!